binarylHq/pickaname/README.md

 ## Usage

-To generate a pseudo name:
+To generate a vocabulary name:

-`Pickaname::Robot.pseudo`
+`Pickaname::Robot.common`

 To generate a funny name:

 `Pickaname::Robot.funny`

+To generate a dark name:

+`Pickaname::Robot.dark`

 To generate a random name:

-`Pickaname::Robot.random`
+`Pickaname::Robot.random_letters`

 ## Development